Locations:

 How do I take care of myself?

 You might start by asking your healthcare provider how your surgery will affect you.
-Every surgery to treat tracheal stenosis will have different post-surgery care.
+Every procedure to treat tracheal stenosis will require different at-home care.
 Your healthcare provider will have information about your next steps.
+They may advise you on:

 When should I see my healthcare provider?